-Where to fly in
+Where to Fly in

 Most anglers to head to Florida are likely going to fly in because it's the quickest way to get there, especially if you live on the other side of the country.
-Where you fly in is entirely dependent on where you're going to fish.

 If you're planning to fish the Gulf of Mexico, a good central location is Tampa.
 There are plenty of charters based out of Tampa and up and down the coast that will take you out into the Gulf.
 A more northerly option is Tallahassee International Airport.
 Even though this is the capital of Florida we're talking about, the airport is small and modest.
 It's about a 40-mile drive to the coast from there.

 If you're looking to fish the Florida Keys, the Everglades or Lake Okeechobee, you'll likely be faced with the choice of Miami International or Fort Lauderdale.
 Normally, it's cheaper to fly into Fort Lauderdale, but Miami is closer to the fishing action in the Keys.
-Miami is a much busier airport, but the service is generally better than Fort Lauderdale.

 Another popular freshwater hotspot is Lake Kissimmee.
 Many people who go here might first look at flying into Orlando International.
 We'd advise against that if you want to avoid tourists, since this is where everyone flies in to for Walt Disney World.